deteque/bind-rpz/README.md

   };
   </pre>

+Commercial Deteque customers will be provided with necessary masters information.
+If you're using an RPZ feed from another vendor you'd add their addresses in that section.
+Also note that the example template provided assumes the use of Deteque's RPZ feeds.
+If using other feeds the zone names would have to be changed to match those you're pulling from your vendor.
 # Update the Bind ACLS
 To prevent your RPZ enabled server from becoming an open recursive, an access list restricts who can query your server.
 The default config permits only RFC-1918 addresses; you'll need to edit this ACL to include your addresses if the server is directly connected on the Internet with a public IP.
 The current configuration section appears like this:
 <pre>